AbhilashaBansal/virtual-meet/README.md

     6. Collaborative Whiteboard (also downloadable as JPEG file)
     7. Collaborative Notepad (also downloadable as PDF)
     8. Simple & Intuitive UI

+ ## Installation Guide
+   1. Clone the repository / Dowload the code

+   2. Install the npm packages
+      sh
+      npm install

+   3. Start the server
+      sh
+      node server.js

+### The website should now be running on localhost:3000